 As shown in the diagram, many GCP projects can be associated with your Stackdriver account.
 Each project is given a role when you create your Stackdriver account and when you add more projects to your Stackdriver account.
 Following are the three roles a GCP project can assume:

 A project can be the hosting project for the Stackdriver account.
-The hosting project holds the monitoring configuration for the Stackdriver account—the dashboards, alert policies, uptime checks, and so on.
+The hosting project holds the monitoring configuration for the Stackdriver account—the dashboards, alerting policies, uptime checks, and so on.
 The hosting project also gives its name to the Stackdriver account.
 For example, Project A in the preceding diagram is the hosting project for Stackdriver account A.

 A project can be an AWS connector project, such as Projects B and C in the preceding diagram.
 When you add an AWS account to a Stackdriver account, Stackdriver Monitoring creates the AWS connector project for you, typically giving it a name beginning with

 AWS Link.
 The Monitoring and Logging agents on your EC2 instances must send their metrics and logs to this connector project for proper operation.

 The project can be a monitored project, such as Project D in the preceding diagram.
 All the instances and other resources in these projects are monitored by the Stackdriver account.